Shahroz-Harral/ws-eng-unity-assessment/README.md

 1. Follow [the instructions below](#getting-started) to set up your project.
    - Please **do not fork this repository**, instead just clone it on your local machine.
-   - Make sure to leverage any third-party libraries needed to keep the code as small as possible.
+   - Leverage any third-party libraries needed to keep the code as small as possible.
    - We have provided all the visual assets and a few pre-installed libraries that you can directly use.
 2. Read [the requirements](#requirements) and [the grading criteria below](#grading).
 Implement the feature, following the given requirements.
 3. Record a max 1-minute demo video, briefly showing the features you have implemented, following the Acceptance Test below.